Are Panic Attacks Taking Over Your Life?

 Do I really need help?
 Shouldn’t I be able to handle this on my own?

-Some people try to white-knuckle it, attempting to push through the fear and pain on their own.
+Some people with panic try to white-knuckle it, attempting to push through the fear and pain on their own.
 Often, this leads to suppressing painful emotions and causes trouble down the road.
 At best, it’s unnecessarily difficult.
 Why go it alone when you can benefit from the expertise of a qualified therapist?
 It may take time, but we will work through a concrete series of steps to get you feeling better.
 Entering treatment sets you on a path to recovery, using methods that have been shown to work reliably.

 I’m worried about the cost of panic attack treatment